paulojraposo/FlowMaps/README.md

 <img src="figures/example.png"><br>

+<small>The basemap used above from <a href="www.naturalearthdata.com" target="_blank">NaturalEarthData.com</a>.</small>

-Makes flow maps using mathematical interpolations between a start and an end point in a given map projection.
+This Python script makes flow maps using mathematical interpolations between a start and an end point in a given map projection.
 The script takes one input file, being a CSV table of flows.
 It produces one output file in shapefile, geojson, kml, gml, or gmt format.
 For thorough usage information, please use the help flag from the command line:

 ```
 python InterpolatedFlowMaps.py -h